 helps to debug built-in features.
 But when it comes to debugging third-party packages, like the ones you install from melpa, we need to do a bit more, as we need to load the package.

-There are roughly two ways to load it.
+There are roughly two ways to do that:

 Using the package